-Cambridge University research (The School Report 2012) indicates that over half of lesbian, gay and bi pupils experience homophobic or biphobic bullying.
+Cambridge University research (The School Report 2017) indicates that nearly half of LGBT pupils experience homophobic, biphobic or transphobic bullying.
 Local authorities have a key role to play in addressing this problem and ensuring a safe learning environment for all young people.

-Stonewall’s Education Equality Index (EEI) measures how well local authorities support schools to celebrate difference and prevent and tackle homophobic, biphobic and transphobic bullying as well as support LGBT young people in their local community.
+Stonewall’s Education Equality Index measures how well local authorities support schools to celebrate difference and prevent and tackle homophobic, biphobic and transphobic bullying, as well as support LGBT young people in their local community.

 Why take part in the Education Equality Index?

-- Helps measure progress - the Index is a great tool for developing strategies and showing improvement year-on-year.
-Stonewall provides all participating local authorities with detailed feedback on their submissions, identifying good practice and areas to improve.
+- The Index is a great tool for developing strategies and showing improvement year on year.
+Stonewall provides all participating local authorities with detailed feedback on their submissions, identifying best practice and areas to improve.

-- Designed by anti-bullying and education specialists - Devised by educationalists, equality experts, and educational psychologists to ensure we’re asking the right questions.
+- The Index has been devised by educationalists, equality experts and educational psychologists to ensure we’re asking the right questions.

-- More and more local authorities are taking part - 47 local authorities took part in the Education Equality Index in 2015, our largest number ever.
-This increase in numbers reflects how committed local authorities are when tackling bullying.
+- 50 local authorities took part in the Education Equality Index in 2016, our largest number ever.
+This increase in numbers reflects how committed local authorities are to tackling bullying.
 Participating will give your local authority unique insight into the work that local authorities from across the nation are doing.

 How to enter the Education Equality Index

-The submission form and guidance for its completion can be downloaded below.
+Download the submission form and guidance for its completion:

-The awards for the Education Equality Index 2016 will be presented at the prestigious Education for All Conference on Friday 8 July at the Queen Elizabeth II Conference Centre in London.
+The awards for the Education Equality Index 2017 will be presented at the prestigious Education for All conference on Wednesday 28 June at the University of Birmingham.